syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Types.md

 Summary, Text, TextColor, TextFormat, TextOffset, TextOrientation, Visible.

-### Hi Lo Chart
+### HiLo Chart

-Hi Lo Chart is a special kind of chart that is normally used in stock analysis.
+HiLo Chart is a special kind of chart that is normally used in stock analysis.
 They are typically used to display error bars or the trading range of a stock for each period.

 The Hi Lo Chart expects two y values to be specified in the series.
 One value should represent the high and the other value should represent the low stock price for the period.
 This can be specified in any order.